adeolasopade/ITGC-Audit-SwiftTel-Nigeria/README.md

 # ITGC Audit – SwiftTel Nigeria (Telecommunications)

-*This project is inspired by real-world engagements; however, all documents have been independently recreated using synthetic data to reflect practical scenarios.
-No client materials are reproduced.
-All templates are either self-developed or open-sourced.*
+*This project reflects the type of work I support in real-world engagements.
+The documentation consolidates insights from that experience alongside my ongoing self-directed study.
+All materials use synthetic data—no client information is reproduced—and the templates are either self-developed or sourced from open-source resources.*

 ---

-Led an Information Technology General Controls (ITGC) [audit](https://drive.google.com/drive/folders/1UgjnSuxPiqI6DkHrdp2rbvMe2di0buD7?usp=sharing) for a telecommunications provider operating critical network infrastructure, subscriber billing platforms, and customer-facing applications.
+Supported an Information Technology General Controls (ITGC) [audit](https://drive.google.com/drive/folders/1UgjnSuxPiqI6DkHrdp2rbvMe2di0buD7?usp=sharing) for a telecommunications provider operating critical network infrastructure, subscriber billing platforms, and customer-facing applications.
 The assessment evaluated controls across five domains—**Access Control, Backup & Recovery, Change Management, IT Operations, and Program Development & Acquisition**—against industry standards and Nigerian Communications Commission (NCC) requirements to determine the effectiveness of the IT control environment supporting core telecom systems.

 ---